Juhibhojani/Web-Scraping/README.md

 15. **House Price (Magic Bricks)**: Extract real estate property details and prices from the Magic Bricks website.
 16. **World Health Organization (WHO)**: Scrape the latest disease outbreak news list from the World Health Organization (WHO).
 17. **Smart India Hackathon Data Scraper**: Extracts and compiles problem statements and associated details from the Smart India Hackathon competition.
+18. **Booking.com**: Extracts reviews of all hotels from booking.com at New Delhi

 # Datasets Available on Kaggle